delight-im/PHP-Foundation/README.md

 <img src="<?= e($profilePictureUrl) ?>" alt="Bob" width="96" height="96">
 ```

-If you use templates stored in the `views/` directory (see below), you don't need this, as templates come with automatic escaping by default.
+If you use templates stored in the `views/` directory (see below), you don’t need this, as templates come with automatic escaping by default.

 ### Templates